coveooss/blitz2021/Instructions.md

 By recruiting a **miner**, you will be able to mine rocks and extract the **Blitzium** they contained.
 The miners are unfortunately ill-equipped to efficiently carry this resource.
 To solve this issue, **carts** are units meant to transport it to your **crew**.
 That being said, don’t expect all others to play fair and square!
 These two units, as helpful as they are, will need defense!
 This is why you might have to hire some **outlaws** to guarantee the protection of your resources and maybe, you know, get some more from opponents that are less protected.

 ## Turns
-For each turn, colonies must respond with the list of all their actions for each of their units and potentially one (1) recruitment order for one (1) new unit.
+For each turn, crews must respond with the list of all their actions for each of their units and potentially one (1) recruitment order for one (1) new unit.
 In the case where a crew would take too much time to answer (100 ms), an off day will be declared for all its units.

 ## Moving

 It is possible for a unit to move toward any destination.
 They follow a “known path” on the territory toward the desired destination.
-Be aware that “known paths” are known by all colonies, so they will be able to figure out your objective.
+Be aware that “known paths” are known by all crews, so they will be able to figure out your objective.
 If a path is blocked, the unit will try to find an alternate route.

 ## Acquiring Blitzium